U.S. existing home sales tumble in warning sign for housing market

 Sales have been volatile and prone to big swings up and down in recent months following the introduction in October of new mortgage regulations, which are intended to help homebuyers understand their loan options and shop around for loans best suited to their financial circumstances.

-February's decline weighed on investor sentiment, with the S&P 500 stock index falling after the data was released.

-Sales fell across the country, including a 17.1 percent plunge in the U.S. Northeast.
+Sales fell across the country in February, including a 17.1 percent plunge in the U.S. Northeast.

 Economists had forecast home resales decreasing 2.8 percent to a pace of 5.32 million units last month.
 Sales were up 2.2 percent from a year ago.

-The median price for a previously owned home increased 4.4 percent from a year ago to $210,800.
+The median price for a previously owned home increased 4.4 percent to $210,800 from a year ago.

 The housing report runs counter to data showing strong job growth and a stabilization of factory output, which had taken a hit from weaker demand overseas and a strong U.S. dollar.